Contacts: Daryl Kimball, Executive Director, (202) 463-8270 x107

 - Broadened the ABM Treaty's membership because a number of ABM-related facilities, required to operate Russia's ABM system, were located outside Russian territory after the collapse of the Soviet Union.
 Belarus, Kazakhstan, and Ukraine also regarded ABM Treaty membership as a key element of their independent status.
 The United States viewed the MOU as important because it recognized the ex-Soviet states as bound by the treaty.

 - Although the Clinton administration argued that the ABM Treaty was in force because the power to determine succession lies within the executive branch, it agreed in May 1997 to submit the MOU to the Senate for approval in connection with the ratification of an unrelated agreement associated with the Conventional Armed Forces in Europe Treaty.
 However, the MOU was never submitted.

 First Agreed Statement on Demarcation

-- Permitted the deployment of "lower-velocity" TMD systems (those with interceptor velocities of 3 kilometers per second or less) provided that they would not be tested against ballistic missile targets with velocities above 5 kilometers per second or ranges that exceeded 3,500 kilometers.
+- Permitted the deployment of "lower-velocity" theater missile defense (TMD) systems (those with interceptor velocities of 3 kilometers per second or less) provided that they would not be tested against ballistic missile targets with velocities above 5 kilometers per second or ranges that exceeded 3,500 kilometers.

 - Enabled the United States to deploy the Army's Patriot Advanced Capability-3 (PAC-3) and Theater High Altitude Area Defense (THAAD) systems, as well as the Navy's Area Defense system.
 Previously, the United States had reviewed these systems and declared them to be treaty-compliant.